awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-getting-recommendations.md

-# Getting recommendations for an instance type from AWS Compute Optimizer<a name="asg-getting-recommendations"></a>
+# Use AWS Compute Optimizer to get recommendations for the instance type for an Auto Scaling group<a name="asg-getting-recommendations"></a>

 AWS provides Amazon EC2 instance recommendations to help you improve performance, save money, or both, by using features powered by AWS Compute Optimizer\.
 You can use these recommendations to decide whether to move to a new instance type\.